Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 2. **Background Processing:** To avoid performance hits, new templates are downloaded in the background, allowing the application to continue operating with the current version until the update is ready.
 3. **Seamless Switch:** Upon successful download, the application seamlessly transitions to the new template version without interrupting the user experience, ensuring a smooth and imperceptible update process.

+## Browser Event Transfer Process

+Events in the DOM can propagate in two key phases: capturing and bubbling.
+This section explains these phases and how React manages event propagation using its synthetic event system.

+### Event Propagation Phases

+**Event propagation** in the DOM occurs in three distinct phases:

+#### 1. Capture Phase
+- **Description**: During the capture phase, the event starts from the root node of the DOM and travels downward towards the target node, passing through each intermediary node.
+- **Purpose**: This phase allows for the interception of events before they reach their intended target.

+#### 2. Target Phase
+- **Description**: The target phase is where the event reaches the element that triggered the event.
+- **Interaction**: Here, event listeners attached directly to the target node are executed.

+#### 3. Bubble Phase
+- **Description**: After reaching the target, the event then bubbles up from the target node back to the root of the DOM.
+- **Utility**: This phase is used for event delegation, allowing for more efficient memory usage and less complex event management in applications.

+### Event Binding in React

+React abstracts the DOM's event propagation mechanism through what is known as the **Synthetic Event System**:

+- **Synthetic Events**: React creates a cross-browser wrapper around the browser’s native event.
+This is known as a synthetic event.
+It has the same interface as the browser’s native event, including `stopPropagation()` and `preventDefault()`, except events work identically across all browsers.
+- **Event Delegation**: Instead of binding events to the node itself, React binds events to the document's root node and uses event bubbling to manage events.
+This helps in optimizing performance and simplifying event handling.
+- **Phases Combination**: React does not use the capture phase for most events, but it provides an option to handle an event in the capture phase by appending `Capture` to the event handler's name (e.g., `onClickCapture`).

 ## How to Implement Multi-Tab Communication on a Website?

 Implementing multi-tab communication in web applications allows for the sharing of data and messages between different tabs or windows of the same origin.
 Here are three common methods to achieve this, along with their advantages, limitations, and use cases.